flexiondotorg/IMDB-to-MPEG/README.txt

 Genres: Crime, Mystery, Thriller.

 Rated 8.7 out of 10 from 227,964 votes.
----

-The text is converted into an image and then encoded into a MPEG-2 video using the lowest possible bitrate/resolution that is acceptable to read when viewing on a 42" plasma from my sofa.

-If the film title has spaces it should be wrapped in double quotes.

- php5 IMDB-to-MPEG.php Batman
- php5 IMDB-to-MPEG.php "Batman Begins"
+Use this movie [Y/n]:

 The first IMDB entry that matches the search string will be used, which works fine most of the time so long as the title string is accurate.

-There is a possibility that the movie you are searching for get a hit for another title first.
-In which case you can use 'list' mode.
-This will produce a list of matching titles and includes the IMDB ID and year of relase to help you narrow down your selection.

- php IMDB-to-MPEG.php "The Usual Suspects" list

-Once you have identified the film you are after simply provide a second argument which is the IMDB ID.
-For example...

- php5 IMDB-to-MPEG.php "The Usual Suspects" 0114814

-You can also pass in 'preview' as the second arguament in which case the script will just displaying a text preview of the film summary.

- php5 IMDB-to-MPEG.php "The Usual Suspects" preview
+Should the search result not be the film you are looking for you can select an alternative from the list provided.
+Once a film has been selected the text is converted into an image and then encoded into a MPEG video.

 Directories for each matching genre are created and also one for the IMDB rating (rounded down).
-The MPEG-2 is stored in the 'All' folder and then symlinked to the genres and rating for that film.
-I then copy my video into the appropriate directory in 'All'.
-For example.
+The MPEG is stored in the 'All' folder and then sym-linked to the genres and rating for that film.
+You will be prompted if you want the film you supplied as input should be copied into the appropriate directory in 'All'.
+You will end up with something like this.

 .
 |-- All
 |   `-- The_Usual_Suspects
 |       `-- About_The_Usual_Suspects.mpg
+|       `-- The_Usual_Suspects.mpg
 |-- Genres
 |   |-- Crime
 |   |   `-- The_Usual_Suspects -> ../../All/The_Usual_Suspects